 Teen Sexting allegations can carry lifelong consequences, even when the act involves nothing more than a teenage boy or girl sending an explicit photo of himself or herself to her teenage friend.
 If you are facing charges or your child has been accused of one of the above crimes, you can’t afford to leave the outcome to chance or hope that the prosecutor or judge will be sympathetic.
 If you or your son or daughter is a victim of Teen Sexting there are important steps you can take with the help of an experienced attorney to fight Teen Sexting.

 Contact The Law Firm of Andrew M. Stengel

 Contact us via the live chat below, through our contact form here, or call us at (212) 634-9222.
-Initial consultations are free and confidential, and you will speak with Andrew M. Stengel directly.
+Case consultations are free and confidential, and you will speak with Andrew M. Stengel directly.